alkesh-srivastava/enpm661-p3/README.md

 Phase 2 is a twisted implementation of A-star for our mobile robot.
 In phase 2, our robot can move only in 5 directions :

 All these informations are requested by the user.
 Therefore, the robot that we will be building here is very user-friendly.
 To run this program you need to access the `p3_phase2` folder.
 In this folder you will only need the `__main__.py` file.
-On running this file in the shell, you will be asked to input the co-ordinates of the mobile robot as (x,y, $\theta).
+On running this file in the shell, you will be asked to input the co-ordinates of the mobile robot as (x,y, *theta*).
 Please enter every information as is asked by the program.
 You will be asked the following :
 1. Starting Position and Orientation of the Robot.
 2. Goal Position and Orientation of the Robot.
 3. Radius of your Mobile Robot.